 - a temporary denture until your implant-supported overdenture is ready,

 - surgical placement of the dental implants into your jawbone, and

 - the implant-supported overdenture itself.

 Cost is always an important consideration in any dental decision, but it’s important to analyse the overall benefits in relation to the cost.
-Paying more for the long-term benefits that implant-supported overdentures can provide can be very worthwhile.
+Paying more for the long-term benefits of implant-supported overdentures can be worthwhile.
 It’s possible to get implant-supported overdentures for not a lot more than the cost of traditional dentures.

 How we can help

-At Aria Dental, we provide the highest quality dentures Perth has to offer, including implant-supported overdentures.
+At Aria Dental, we provide Perth’s highest quality dentures, including implant-supported overdentures.
 Our other specialist services include Invisalign teeth straightening, cosmetic dentistry and other high-end procedures.
-To find more about dental implant price comparison visit our page.
+To find more about dental implants or overdentures, visit our pages.